ramirogm/balena-radio/README.md

-# finradio
+# balenaRadio

 With this app plus a Raspberry Pi and a [RTL-SDR](https://www.rtl-sdr.com/) compatible USB dongle you can build a Radio Receiver to listen to FM Radio.

-This app is the software side of FinRadio, a radio tuner with rotary knobs used to change the tuning frequency and output volume, and a small display that shows the current frequency.
+This app is the software side of balenaRadio, a radio tuner with rotary knobs used to change the tuning frequency and output volume, and a small display that shows the current frequency.

 As a minimum you need a Raspberry Pi + a SDR (Software-Defined Radio) dongle, speakers, and a keyboar to use to to change the tuning frequency and output volume.